 When calculating growth rates of employment and output, the responsive variables were employment and output and the predictor variable was time trend.
-When estimating the employment determination function, employment was the responsive variable and the output, time trend and wageswere the predictor variables.
+When estimating the employment determination function, employment was the responsive variable and the output, time trend and wages were the predictor variables.
 Employment growth depends on the growth of output, wages and technological progress.
 When output grows, employment grows so there is a positive correlation.
 The time trend variable is considered as proxy for capital stock and techniques of production.
 With the progress of technology, the employment declines so there is a negative correlation.
 When the wage cost increases the employment declines so there is a negative correlation.
 Employment also changes in line with the previous year's employment so there is a positive correlation

 The main source of data used for this analysis came from Bureau of Labour Statistics, Division of International Comparisons.
-The main variables included in this analysis are employment, output, wages and trend.Manufacturing output is represented as the index of output in manufacturing.
+The main variables included in this analysis are employment, output, wages and time trend.
+Manufacturing output is represented as the index of output in manufacturing.
 For most of the economies, output measures are real value added in manufacturing, based on national accounts.
 Manufacturing employment is represented by the index of total hours in manufacturing and manufacturing wage is represented by the index of hourly compensation in manufacturing which is hourly compensation plus hourly net employment taxes.
 All the index series are available from 1950 to 2011 in annual form which are based on the base 2002=100.
 The list of countries selected in this paper include US, Canada, Denmark, France, Germany, Italy, Japan, Netherlands, Norway, Sweden and UK.
 11 countries were selected mainly on the basis of availability of data from 1950 to 2011.
 All the variables except time trend have been transformed into logarithms to make the data and estimation more stable.
 This paper estimates the annual average growth rates of employment and output using a linear trend model.

-$$ln E = \alpha + \beta T + e \qquad (1);$$

-$$ln Y = \alpha + \beta T + e \qquad (2)$$

-Where E stands for employment, Y for Output and T for time Trend.
+$\ln E = \alpha + \beta T + e$ (1); $\ln Y = \alpha + \beta T + e$ (2) Where E stands for employment, Y for Output and T for time Trend.

 Hypothesis:

-To determine whether the model(1) is adequate
+To determine whether the model (1) is adequate

-$$H_0$$ : The regression model does not fit the data; H_a : The model fits the data $\alpha = 0.05$; $\alpha = \frac{MS{Regression}}{MS{Residual}}$; Reject $\alpha = 0.05$ where β is the estimated regression coefficient from the analysis and SE{β} is the standarderror associated with the estimated regression coefficient β .
-The final employment determinant model (3) is estimated using the following VARequation.
+$H_0$ : The regression model does not fit the data; $H_a$ : The model fits the data $\alpha = 0.05; \qquad F{obs} = \frac{MS{Regression}}{MS{Residual}}; \qquad \text{Reject H}0 \text{ if } p\text{-value} < 0.05$ To determine the significance of partial regression coefficient of T in models (1) and (2) use the t test where $\beta$ is the estimated regression coefficient from the analysis and $SE{\beta}$ is the standard error associated with the estimated regression coefficient $\beta$ .
+The final employment determinant model (3) is estimated using the following VAR equation.